-CF Industries promotes a high-integrity culture that guides our day-to-day work and applies to every aspect of our operations, from putting safety first to conducting business in an ethical manner to serving our customers responsively and reliably.
+103-1,2,3 Management Approach CF promotes a high-integrity culture that guides our day-to-day work and applies to every aspect of our operations, from putting safety first to conducting business in an ethical manner to serving our customers responsively and reliably.
 We are committed to doing the right thing, every time, in all of our business dealings.
-CF's commitment to ethical behavior is captured in our Code of Conduct, which applies to all directors, officers and employees, all of whom participate in our Code of Conduct (available at https://www.cfindustries.com/ who-we-are) and anti-corruption training annually.
+CF's commitment to ethical behavior is captured in our Code of Corporate Conduct, which applies to all directors, officers and employees, all of whom participate in our code of conduct and anti-corruption training annually.
 In addition, all employees must acknowledge receiving and reading our EHS policy.
-Our sales professionals are also required to complete annual antitrust training.

-Operations assessed for risks related to corruption

-Code of Conduct, pages 9-11, 16-18 2018 Form 10-K, page 24, page 134

-Communication and training about anti-corruption policies and procedures

-All CF employees participate in annual anti-corruption training.
-See also Code of Conduct, pages 9-11, 16-18
+Our sales professionals are also required to complete annual anti-trust training.
+205-1 Operations assessed for risks related to corruption See Code of Corporate Conduct , pages 9-11 and 16-18 See 2019 Form 10-K, pages 24-25 and 129 205-2 Communication and training about anti-corruption policies and procedures All CF employees participate in annual code of conduct and anti-corruption training.
+See also Code of Corporate Conduct, pages 9-11 and 16-18 See also Anti-corruption Compliance Policy 206 Anti-C Competitive Behavior 103-1,2,3 Management Approach See GRI Disclosure 205 - Anti-Corruption - Management Approach 206-1 Legal actions for anti-competitive behavior, anti-trust and monopoly practices